ivotron/quiho-popper/paper/paper.md

 application in order to build a performance prediction model that can be used to automatically determine whether a regression has occurred.
-This relies on having accurate predictions and, as with any prediction model, there is the risk of finding false/positive negatives.
-Rather than striving for highly accurate predictions, one can use performance modeling as a profiling tool.
+This relies on having accurate predictions and, as with any prediction model, there is the risk of finding false negatives/positives.
+In addition to striving for highly accurate predictions, one can also use performance modeling as a profiling tool.

+In this work, we present _quiho_ an approach aimed at complementing automated performance regression testing by using inferred resource utilization profiles (IRUP) associated to an application.
+_quiho_ is
+an alternative framework for profiling an application where the utilization of one or more subsystems (e.g. virtual memory) is inferred by applying Statistical Regression Analysis[^sra] (SRA) on a dataset of application-independent performance vectors.
+The main
-In this work, we present _quiho_ an approach aimed at complementing automated performance regression testing by using fine granularity resource utilization profiles (FGRUP) associated to an application (@Fig:fgrup-generation).
-FGRUPs are an alternative way of profiling the performance of an application that relies on applying Statistical Regression Analysis[^sra] (SRA) on a dataset of application-independent performance vectors.
-The main assumption behind _quiho_ is the availability of multiple machines when exercising performance regression testing, a reasonable requirement that is well-aligned with current software engineering practices (performance regression is carried out on multiple architectures and OS).
+assumption behind _quiho_ is the availability of multiple machines when exercising performance regression testing, a reasonable requirement that is well-aligned with current software engineering practices (performance regression is carried out on multiple architectures and OSs).

-When an application is profiled using _quiho_, the underlying system is baselined by executing a battery of microbenchmarks.
-This matrix (or dataset) of performance vectors characterizes the available machines independently from any application and can be used (and re-used) as the foundation for applying statistical learning techniques such as SRA.
-In order to obtain a FGRUP, the application under study is executed on the same machines from where the performance vectors where obtained, and SRA is applied.
-The results of the SRA for an application, in particular feature importance, is used as a proxy to characterize hardware and low-level system utilization behavior.
-The relative importance of these features serve as a the FGRUP of an application, which is used to automatically validate its performance behavior across multiple revisions of its code base.
+When an application is profiled using _quiho_ (@Fig:irup-generation, the machines available to the performance tests are baselined by executing a battery of microbenchmarks on each.
+This matrix of performance vectors characterizes the available machines independently from any application and can be used (and re-used) as the foundation for applying statistical learning techniques such as SRA.
+In order to infer resource utilization, the application under study is executed on the same machines from where the performance vectors where obtained, and SRA is applied.
+The result of the SRA for an application, in particular feature importance, is used as a proxy to characterize hardware and low-level system utilization behavior.
+The relative importance of these features constitutes what we refer to as an _inferred resource utilization profile_ (IRUP). @Fig:hpccg-irup shows an example of an IRUP for an application.
+Each feature in this relative ranking corresponds to a microbenchmark for a subcomponent of a system (e.g. floating point unit, virtual memory, etc.).
+Thus, this profile captures the resource utilization pattern of an application which can be used to automatically validate its performance behavior across multiple revisions of its code base, making _quiho_ an approach to characterizing applications that is resilient to code refactoring.

 In this article, we demonstrate that _quiho_ can successfully identify performance regressions.
 We show (@Sec:eval) that _quiho_ (1) obtains